Writer/Surfer

 Online surfboard retailers tend to fall into four main categories: surf specialty sites, outdoor and adventure sports retailers, online behemoths (you can actually ask Alexa to order you a Wavestorm; more on that in a jiff), and brick and mortar surf shops with a slick online presence.
 The latter category may be slightly bending one of the earlier rules we established, but hey, rules are meant to be slightly bent.
 Let’s dive into the nuts and bolts of each of these categories.

-The Best Beginner Surfboards and How to Choose the One That’s Right for You
+The Best Beginner Surfboards and How to Choose the Right One

 So...you want to start surfing?
 You'll need a beginner surfboard.
 These are your best options for getting in the water, not breaking the bank, and having fun.
 Read more…